What is“Building a JUST ME for JUSTICE”?

-Helping teens (13–18) make faith matter through Bible Study, Summer Trips, and Mentorship
+Helping teens (13–18) make faith matter more through Bible Study, Summer Trips, and Mentorship

 Bible Study